Octonauts: Creature Reports

 Creature Reports are one-minute, musical, poem-like sequences that recap the facts learned about the sea creature that the Octonauts encountered in the associated episode.
 In the UK, these were shown as separately scheduled items, but in the American version, they were used after each regular episode.
 The exception is the episode of "The Surfing Snails", where it was replaced with a surf rock song called, "Surf's Up, Bubbles Up (Ready to Ride)".

 The Creature Report's addictive, repetitive nature has been postulated to have psychological benefits.
 For children, it provides a sense of predictability that promotes good feelings and mental balance.
 For adults, it provides a sense of virtual participation via the principle of involuntary musical imagery.

 The initial working title of the 2017 American superhero film Thor: Ragnarok was Creature Report, a reference to the Octonauts, which acted as the movie production's code word.

 Video services

-Seasons of The Octonauts are available on variety of streaming and direct purchase video services.
+Seasons of Octonauts are available on variety of streaming and direct purchase video services.